Shadow (psychology): Overview

-The shadow is conceptually the blind spot of the psyche; the repression of one's id, while maladaptive, prevents shadow integration.
-While they are regarded as differing on their theories of the function of repression of id in civilization, Freud and Jung coalesced at Platonism, wherein id rejects the nomos.
-Persona is contradistinct to shadow.
-Jung regarded the shadow as unconscious—id and biography—suppressed under the superego's ego-ideal.
+The shadow can be thought of as the blind spot of the psyche.
+The repression of one's id, while maladaptive, prevents shadow integration, the union of id and ego.
+While they are regarded as differing on their theories of the function of repression of id in civilization, Sigmund Freud and Carl Jung coalesced at Platonism, wherein id rejects the nomos.
+Persona is contrasted against the shadow.
+Jung regarded the shadow as unconscious – id and biography – suppressed under the superego's ego-ideal, the way the superego wants to be.

 The shadow is projected onto one's social environment as cognitive distortions.
 However, the shadow can also be regarded as "roughly equivalent to the whole of the Freudian unconscious", and Jung himself asserted that "the result of the Freudian method of elucidation is a minute elaboration of man's shadow side unexampled in any previous age".

 Contrary to a Freudian definition of shadow, the idea can include everything outside the light of consciousness and may be positive or negative.
 Because a subject can repress awareness or conceal self-threatening aspects of the self, consensus of the idea of the shadow that it is a negative function in the self, despite the extent of the repression failing to prohibit these aspects.
-There are positive aspects that can remain hidden in one's shadow—especially in people with low self-esteem, anxieties, and false beliefs—with these aspects being brought to the conscious mind and exercised through analysis and therapy.
-It may be considered the subject's identification with id, superseded in early childhood.
+There are positive aspects that can remain hidden in one's shadow – especially in people with low self-esteem, anxieties, and false beliefs – with these aspects being brought to the conscious mind and exercised through analysis and therapy.
+It may be considered the subject's identification with id, superseded in early childhood, though it can also be influenced by early to late childhood.

-Jung wrote that if awareness of the projection of the shadow remains repressed, "the projection-making factor (the Shadow archetype) then has a free hand and can realize its object—if it has one—or bring about some other situation characteristic of its power", lending the idea autonomous qualities.
+Jung wrote that if awareness of the projection of the shadow remains repressed, "the projection-making factor (the Shadow archetype) then has a free hand and can realize its object – if it has one – or bring about some other situation characteristic of its power", lending the idea autonomous qualities which can have consequences on the id and the ego.
 These projections insulate and delude individuals in society by acting as a symbolically deployed barrier between the ego and the ego-less Real.

 Collective shadow

-The collective unconscious, through a projective identification with uncertainty and feelings of helplessness, identifies with the figure of the Devil as the "fourth" aspect of the Pauline-Christian trinity, functioning as its grounding myth.
-For instance, the ancient-Egyptian-devil Set "represents overwhelming affects".
-The collective shadow is ancestral (i.e., in-group and out-group: dehumanization; e.g., hate crime).
+The collective unconscious, a concept that states that all of humanity shares some unconscious ideals, forms a projective identification with uncertainty and feelings of helplessness along with other negative feelings.
+This projection frequently identifies with the figure of the Devil as the "fourth" aspect of the Pauline-Christian trinity, functioning as its grounding myth.
+This idea can be seen in other mythologies, for instance, the ancient-Egyptian-devil Set "represents overwhelming affects".
+The collective shadow is ancestral and is carried by the collective experience of the human race (i.e., in-group and out-group: dehumanization; e.g., hate crime).